adipai/ase24/src/hw9/readme.md

 of the data.
 Which means sometimes, the conclusions we make via explanations can be worse that if we reasoned from the instances.

 ```
+Explanations often aim to simplify complex ideas, but sometimes, they may oversimplify or omit crucial details of the data.
+This can lead to conclusions that are not as accurate or insightful as those derived from directly reasoning from the instances.
+The process of simplifying complex concepts for explanation purposes, while valuable for comprehension, can sometimes result in a loss of nuance or depth in the analysis.
+Therefore, it's important to carefully consider the limitations of explanations and to supplement them with thorough analysis and reasoning based on the complete dataset.
 ```

 # Steps to run